My Spouse Refuses To Acknowledge Divorce Petition – What Can I Do? – Updated For 2023

 However, if you choose this method it is important to note that service must be effected within 28 days of issue of the divorce application (by any of the permitted methods).
 The 28 day time limit will not apply if you have been forced to personally serve your spouse following a failed attempt at service by the court.

-Service by court bailiff or process server (personal service)
+Service by a process server

 Application for deemed service

-If the divorce petition has been served on the respondent by post and you are satisfied that they have received the petition, you can ask the court to ‘deem service’.
+If the divorce application has been served on your spouse by post (by the Court or your solicitor and not returned) and you are satisfied that they have received the divorce application, you can ask the court to ‘deem service’.

-It is not necessary to also arrange for the petition to be personally served, although this may be useful in some cases to satisfy the court that the respondent has received the divorce application.
+It is not necessary to also arrange for the divorce application to be personally served, although this may be useful in some cases to satisfy the court that your spouse has received the divorce application.